devonfw-forge/python-data-driven-decisions/README.md

 # Execute the project

-1) Download databases.zip and Python_Code.ipynb
+1) Download databases.zip and Project
 2) Unzip databases in a folder
-3) Open Python_Code.ipynb in Jupyter Notebook
+3) Open Project with Visual Studio code
-4) Run the whole project
+4) Run the whole project via the main class

 # Explanation of the followed process